RESIDENTIAL INSPECTION AGREEMENT

 The Inspection is strictly limited to the examination of readily accessible, installed systems and components of homes by using normal operating controls and opening readily operable access panels, where applicable, of the following components of the Property: structure, foundation, exterior, roof, attic, major mechanical systems (heating, air conditioning, electrical, and plumbing), built-in appliances, and interior (floors, ceilings, walls, windows, and doors).
 All components will be inspected pursuant to the Standards of Practice set forth for Home Inspectors by the Commerce Department – Division of Real Estate as contained in the Chapter 1301-:17-1-17 of the Ohio Administrative Code.
 Where multiple instances of the same component exist, a representative number shall be inspected.
 The observations of conditions are limited to those areas of the home which can be reached, entered, or viewed without difficulty, without moving obstructions, or without requiring any action which may result in damage to the Property or personal injury to the Inspector.

 Additional inspections/tests beyond the scope of the above Ohio standard, for additional fee, shall be noted in Description of Jobs section at the bottom of this agreement.
 WDI Inspection and Radon Testing are limited and governed by Ohio law.
-Well Water Potability and Flow Rate Test does not determine if the well casing is cracked or any other non visible component of the well is defective.
 Sanitary Sewer Line drain camera inspections are performed under the following terms and conditions: (A) INSPECTOR agrees to perform a sanitary sewer line camera inspection from the camera access entry point to the city sewer main connection.
 (B) Inspection of sanitary sewer line drain pipes up stream from the camera access point as well as any additional sewer line drains entering the camera inspected sewer drain from other areas of the property are not part of this inspection and are expressly excluded.
 (C) The inspection is limited in scope and does not convey a guarantee or warranty against future back ups, root intrusion, or line damage.
-Sub contracted septic inspections are performed by another company – Detailed Home Inspections is not responsible for the inspection and reporting results and does not convey a guarantee or warranty against future problems with the septic system and the inspection and reporting results should not be construed as a substitute for county inspections and suitability for ongoing use.
+Sub contracted well and septic inspections are performed by another company – Detailed Home Inspections is not responsible for the inspection and reporting results and does not convey a guarantee or warranty against future or existing problems with these systems and the inspection and reporting results should not be construed as a substitute for county inspections and suitability for ongoing use.
 Not-elevated Mold Spore testing results do not guarantee the home has or will continue to have low levels of mold since air borne mold spores can vary from day to day and season to season due to many variables.
+Below EPA threshold lead water test results do not gaurantee the home has or will continue to have low levels of lead in its water supply.

-The Inspector will prepare and provide the Client with a written report for the sole use and benefit of the Client.
+The Inspector will prepare and provide the Client with a written report for the use and benefit of the Client.
+Client acknowledges that the Inspector may share this report with any other party the Inspector chooses to UNLESS THE CLIENT DIRECTS THE INSPECTOR NOT TO VIA TEXT OR EMAIL BEFORE THE REPORT IS PUBLISHED.
 The written report shall document any deficiencies discovered in the Property’s systems and components.
 A deficiency is a condition that, in the reasonable judgement of the Inspector, is not functioning properly.
 However, the fact that a system or component is near, at, or beyond the end of its normal service life is not, in itself, a deficiency in the system or component.
 Should the Inspector determine the existence of any safety hazards in a system or component, the Inspector may recommend further evaluation and repair or remediation by a certified or licensed professional.

 Nothing in the report and no opinion of the Inspector should be construed as advice to the Client to purchase, or not to purchase, the Property, or serve as a prediction of future conditions or the value of the Property.
 Further, any descriptions of deficiencies of the Property should not be interpreted as estimates for the costs of repairs to any system or component of the Property.